bismanugraha/bismanugraha/README.md

 - 👋 Hi, I’m @bismanugraha
-- 👀 I’m interested in Python language, and anything that relate to mathematics
+- 👀 I’m interested in Programming, and anything that relate to mathematics
-- 🌱 I’m currently learning about Data Analyst
+- 🌱 I’m currently working on Junior Software Development
 - 📫 How to reach me?
 Try to DM me
 -